 Cycling indoors is less dynamic than outdoor cycling, so you’ll have fewer problems with headphone security.

-However, cycling indoors can be very sweaty.
+However, cycling with headphones indoors can be very sweaty.
 If you’re a profuse perspirer and find it hard to keep headphones in place while riding outside, the issue will be exacerbated indoors.

-You could consider placing a sweatband over your ears, though we’d argue that points to a more fundamental issue with the headphones and suggest considering another option.
+You could consider placing a sweatband over your ears, although we’d argue that points to a more fundamental issue with the headphones and suggest considering another option.

 You probably won’t be wearing a helmet while indoor training.
 This means you can wear a pair of over-ear headphones for the best audio quality possible.